alshedivat/al-folio/_pages/open-positions.md

 You will be working on developing and applying methods from artificial intelligence, machine learning, data mining, explainable AI and HCI. -->

 Up to **four machine learning PhD student or postoc positions** are available at the [Becker Lab](https://bckrlab.net) at the [University of Rostock, Germany](https://www.uni-rostock.de).
-The scholar will join a machine learning group with a strong global network, e.g., including Stanford University, UC San Diego, or UNC Chapel Hill, as well as local expertise providing direct access to world-experts in machine learning, (bio-)medicine, and marine ecology.
+You will join a machine learning group with a strong global network, e.g., including Stanford University, UC San Diego, or UNC Chapel Hill, as well as local expertise providing direct access to world-experts in machine learning, (bio-)medicine, and marine ecology.
 This is a unique opportunity for PhD students and postocs to work in and shape a young and versatile research group that aims to directly impact real-world problem settings in medical as well as environmental settings by developing and applying cutting-edge machine learning methods.
 <!-- Our research will cover a wide range of high-impact topics ranging from clinical and bio-medical applications to environmental change and marine ecosystems. -->
 <!-- integrating for example experimental biomarkers, single cell data, mental health, physical fitness, immune . -->